linuxacademy/ecs-deep-dive-2018/README.md

 `/stress-web-app`: A web application to stress the CPU, useful for demonstrating autoscaling

 `/task-definitions`: Various task definitions used throughout the course.

+`/scheduled-task`: Dummy scheduled task intended to demonstrate running an ECS task on a `cron`-like schedule.